8 ways to get airport lounge access

 4) Get a day pass

-If you're an infrequent traveler but still love the idea of chilling out in a lounge whenever you're at an airport, you may be able to buy a onetime day pass to your airline's lounge.
-Day passes typically range between $29 and $75.
-You can book a pass in advance on the lounge's website or purchase one at the door, though you may be denied entry if they're at capacity.
+If you're an infrequent traveler but still love the idea of chilling out in a lounge when you're at an airport, you may be able to buy a onetime day pass to your airline's lounge.
+You may be able to book a pass in advance on the lounge's website or purchase one at the door.
+If the lounge is at capacity though, you can be denied entry.

 This is a great way to indulge in the benefits of a lounge without paying for the full membership or a first class ticket.
 Not being tied down to one type of lounge keeps things flexible.
 Plus, a few hours of comfort and free snacks may be worth every penny.

-Pro travel tip: Arrive an hour or two earlier than usual to purchase a day pass and decompress in the lounge before hopping on your plane.
+Pro travel tip: You may want to arrive an hour or two earlier than usual to purchase a day pass.

 5) Earn elite or loyalty status with an airline

-If you have a preferred airline that you travel with often, you could sign up for their loyalty program.
-This may allow you to earn points every time you fly.
-Over time, those points may be redeemed for discounted flights and they may also give you a certain status level with that airline.
+If you have a preferred airline, you may be able to sign up for their loyalty program.
+This may allow you to earn points every time you fly with the airline.
+Over time, those points may be redeemed for discounted flights.
+They may also give you a certain status level with that airline.

 6) Be a guest of somebody with lounge access

-If you're traveling with someone who has a lounge membership, you're in luck.
-Most lounges allow guests, which means you can enjoy all the amenities while you are traveling with that person.
+If you're traveling with someone who has a lounge membership, you may be in luck.
+Most lounges allow guests, which means you can enjoy all the amenities while you are traveling with a person who has lounge access.

-Guest policies vary greatly depending on the airline, the membership status and the type of lounge.
-Some let guests in for free while others charge a fee which typically ranges between $25 and $65 per person.
-You'll typically find that children age 2 or younger are admitted at no charge.
+Guest policies vary depending on the airline, the membership status and the type of lounge.
+Some allow guests at no cost while others charge a fee.
+Children age 2 or younger may be admitted at no charge.

 Pro travel tip: Airport lounges have become more popular in recent years.
 To avoid letting the lounges get too crowded (the exact opposite of their intended use), guest policies have been tightening.
-Be sure to do your homework on the guest policies of the lounge you'll be traveling through before assuming you'll get that R&R with your travel companion!
+Consider researching the guest policies of the lounge you'll be traveling through before arriving at the airport.

 7) Access an airport lounge as an active military member

-Most airport lounges offer free or discounted access to members of the military and their families.
-Depending on the lounge, the requirements for entry may vary such as having to be in uniform or be on active orders.
-Some only require your military ID and boarding pass to enter.
-You'll want to review the policies of the lounge you intend to visit in advance of your trip.
+Many airport lounges offer free or discounted access to members of the military and their families.
+Depending on the lounge, the requirements for entry can vary and may include having to be in uniform or be on active orders.
+Some may only require your military ID and boarding pass to enter.
+You may want to review the policies of the lounge you intend to visit in advance of your trip.

 Pro travel tip: Some credit cards may waive their annual fees for members of the military.